SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 This query consists of 1 phrase. **All should be combined with marine terms with `AND`**

-The general structure is *sustainable + economic activities + LDCs/SIDS*.
+The general structure is *sustainable + economic benefits + LDCs/SIDS*.

-I am a little unsure whether `AND` OR `NEAR/15` is better for the combination og *sustainable + economic acitvities* - leaning towards AND.
+*economic benefits* is interpreted widely, to also include e.g. livelihoods, fisheries and ecosystem services.
+I am a little unsure whether `AND` OR `NEAR/15` is better for the combination of *sustainable + economic benefits* - leaning towards AND.

 ``` Ceylon =
 TS =